rapodaca/dialect/src/manuscript.md

 - *Slide Right.* Re-orders a bond from the second position to the first position.
 Disabled if the central atom carries a virtual hydrogen.

 [Figure: Transformations]

+It is an error to assign a stereodescriptor to any atom that is not tetracoordinate, or which has more than one virtual hydrogen.

 # Syntax